tgirke/Nvim-R_Tmux/README.md

 ```

 #### 2.5.2 Install with plugin manager
 When new features become available in Nvim-R then one can get them immediately by installing the Nvim-R plugin from its [GitHub repos](https://github.com/jalvesaq/Nvim-R) directly.
-After downloading the repos, one can move its content (files and directories) manually to `~/.config/nvim` or install it with a Neovim plugin manager that includes GitHub support.
+After downloading the repos, one can move its content (files and directories) manually to `~/.local/share/nvim/plugged/` (or `~/.config/nvim`) or install it with a Neovim plugin manager that includes GitHub support.
 The following uses `vim-plug` as plugin manager.
 After installing `vim-plug` for neovim as outlined [here](https://github.com/junegunn/vim-plug/wiki/tutorial) one can install plugins by listing them at the end of the `~/.config/nvim/init.vim` file as follows:

 ```sh
 " Plugins will be downloaded under the specified directory.